Audrey F. Manley: Career

 In 1962, Manley began her medical career and completed her residency in Chicago by being appointed as the first African-American woman to be chief resident as Cook County Children's Hospital.
 During her residency, Manley taught pediatrics at the Cook County School of Nursing.
 In 1970, Manley moved back to Atlanta after her marriage and began to work at Grady Memorial Hospital's Emory University Family Planning Clinic as the Chief of Medical Services.
 She simultaneously began to serve as "First Lady" for the remainder of her husband's tenure as the fifth president of Spelman College and created initiatives such as the Health Career Program.
 In 1976, Manley was appointed as a captain in the U.S. Public Health Service.
-Over the next decade, Manley continued her medical pursuits in pediatrics and medical education at a number of institutions including the University of Chicago, the University of Illinois, Chicago Medical College, Emory University and Howard University.
+Over the next decade, Manley continued her medical pursuits in pediatrics and medical education at a number of institutions, including the University of Chicago, the University of Illinois, Chicago Medical College, Emory University and Howard University.
 Additionally, Manley studied sickle cell disease and fought for government funding of sickle-cell research.

-Beginning in 1989, Manley held a host of government jobs with the U.S. Public Health Service including becoming the first black woman to serve as Principal Deputy Assistant for Public Health (1989), Member of the U.S. Delegation to UNICEF and the UNICEF/WHO Joint Committee on Health Policy (1990-1993), Deputy Surgeon General (1994), and Co-Founder Acting Deputy Assistant Secretary for Minority Health.
-Manley became the first black woman to serve as acting Surgeon General of the United States from 1995 to 1997, between the tenures of Joycelyn Elders and David Satcher.
+Beginning in 1989, Manley held a host of government jobs with the U.S. Public Health Service, including becoming the first black woman to serve as principal deputy assistant for public health (1989), member of the U.S. delegation to UNICEF and the UNICEF/WHO Joint Committee on Health Policy (1990-1993), deputy surgeon general (1994), and co-founder acting deputy assistant secretary for minority health.
+Manley became the first black woman to serve as acting surgeon general of the United States from 1995 to 1997, between the tenures of Joycelyn Elders and J. Jarrett Clinton.
 During her tenure, Manley focused on emphasizing the importance of physical activity and the health benefits accompanying exercise.

 Spelman presidency

-From 1997 to 2002, Manley served as the 8th President of Spelman College, a historically black college for women in Atlanta, Georgia.
+From 1997 to 2002, Manley served as the 8th president of Spelman College, a historically black college for women in Atlanta, Georgia.
 She was the first alumna to be elected president of the college, carrying on the legacy of her husband, Dr. Albert E. Manley, who was the first African American and male president of Spelman College from 1953 to 1976.
 During her tenure, the college continued to achieve high rankings in multiple areas, including the second-highest producer of black medical students.
 Additionally, Spelman joined Division II of the NCAA and received a chapter in Phi Beta Kappa.